mariallaverias/BestDeal/README.md

 - Supermarket: displays the confirmed grocery list in each supermarket with the prices of each item and total.
 - Welcome: diplays the checkboxes that allow the user to select the shops it wants to compare grocery lists in.

-## Styling

-Mostly Bootstrap with some CSS to fine-tune certain displays.

 ## Potential future extensions:
 These are some ideas and suggestions for further development that could add more value to the final user of the app: